Tea

 Rainforest Alliance Certified

-The Rainforest Alliance’s ambitious mission is to conserve biodiversity and ensure sustainable livelihoods by transforming land-use practices, business practices, and consumer behavior.
+The Rainforest Alliance’s ambitious mission is to conserve biodiversity and ensure sustainable livelihoods by transforming land-use and business practices, as well as consumer behaviour.
 The Rainforest Alliance’s work is guided by our understanding that the health of the Earth is linked to the well-being of those whose livelihoods depend on the land and forests.
 As everyone has a vital role to play in strengthening this relationship, they provide training to farmers and foresters, work with businesses committed to sustainability, and motivate citizens to adopt sustainable lifestyles.

 USDA Certified Organic Teas

-Some of our teas are certified organic by the U.S. Department of Agriculture (USDA), an independent service organization developed specifically for the purpose of certifying the authenticity of produce which is organically grown.
-Cultivated with a zealous adherence to organic regulations, these organic teas are grown without the use of synthetic chemicals or pesticides, using only sustainable agricultural methods.
+Some of our teas are certified organic by the U.S. Department of Agriculture (USDA), an independent service organisation that certifies the authenticity of organically grown produce.
+Cultivated with zealous adherence to organic regulations, these organic teas are grown without synthetic chemicals or pesticides, using only sustainable agricultural methods.

 Scroll